kinvolk/lokomotive/docs/CONTRIBUTING.md

 Acceptable:
 ```
-cert-manager: Update manifest to 0.2
+cert-manager: update manifest to 0.2
 ```

 This format is acceptable as sometimes nesting parts of the codebase